aehm03/dotfiles/README.md

 Note:
 * The zshrc file from ohmyzsh is forcefully overwritten by the dotbot installer.
 I found no workaround for that.
 If this file changes in ohmyzsh, it must be updated from hand.
-* The solarized theme for iterm must be installed by hand
+* The theme for iterm must be installed by hand
 * Fonts for powerline10k must be installed with `p10k configure`

 Todo: